mainwp/mainwp-child/readme.txt

 This is the Child plugin for the [MainWP Dashboard](https://wordpress.org/plugins/mainwp/)

-The MainWP Child plugin is used to securely remotely manage multiple WordPress websites from your MainWP Dashboard.
-This plugin is to be installed on every WordPress site you want controlled from your Dashboard.
+The MainWP Child plugin is used to securely manage multiple WordPress websites from your MainWP Dashboard.
+This plugin is to be installed on every WordPress site you want to control from your Dashboard.

 [MainWP](https://mainwp.com) is a self-hosted WordPress management system that allows you to manage an endless amount of WordPress blogs from one dashboard on your server.